 Scholars have thought that this was done in an attempt to show themselves triumphant in ways that the earlier Flavian Dynasty had been, and not because they were actually descended from the Flavian family.
 But Emperor Constantine's family had used the name Flavius because they knew of their descent from those earlier Flavians, but the general public was kept in the dark about this.

 During the reign of Emperor Constantine, the decision was made to translate all of the biblical texts into Latin, because of what the Greek texts revealed.
 Constantine had a hand in commissioning that translation, and the task was done by 'St. Jerome'.
 We are told, in the form of two contradictory accounts, one by Christian historian 'Eusebius', and the other by an individual named Lactantius, a tutor to Constantine’s son, that Constantine saw a "vision" in the sky which led to his conversion to Christianity.
 Eusebius says that Constantine saw this vision in 312 CE, just before the Battle of the Milvian Bridge, which was essentially a battle between Constantine and Emperor Maxentius over the throne of Rome.
 Constantine looked up to the sun before the battle and saw a cross of light above it, and with it, a message saying 'in this sign, conquer'.
-Lactantius, however, says that Constantine and his army saw a great cross in the sky whilst in Gaul, before setting out towards Rome.
+Lactantius, however, describes a dream in which Constantine is instructed to paint the chi-rho on the shields of the soldiers whilst in Gaul, before setting out towards Rome.
 Are Lactantius and the famous "bishop" 'Eusebius of Caesarea' reliable, no. How do we know the above really happened? we don't.

 Many people, including scholars, who have researched the history of Christianity, have come to the opinion it didn't exist until the time of Emperor Constantine, which has led some to conclude that it was created by him.
 It didn’t really exist before Constantine’s time, but, those behind the creation of this religion were his ancestors, what Constantine did when he became emperor, was revive it.
 There is really no good reason to believe Constantine converted to Christianity because of faith, no matter how often an authority in the world of academia says otherwise.